britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 To ensure that the Internet can be trusted by users, it is necessary for the Internet technical community to address the vulnerabilities exploited in these attacks {{RFC7258}}.
 The goal of this document is to describe more precisely the threats posed by these pervasive attacks, and based on those threats, lay out the problems that need to be solved in order to secure the Internet in the face of those threats.

 The remainder of this document is structured as follows.
-In {{adversary}}, we describe an idealized passive adversary, one which could completely undetectably compromise communications at Internet scale.
-In {{reported}}, we provide a brief summary of some attacks that have been disclosed, and use these to expand the assumed capabilities of our idealized adversary.  {{model}} describes a threat model based on these attacks, focusing on classes of attack that have not been a focus of Internet engineering to date.  {{response}} provides some high-level guidance on how Internet protocols can defend against the threats described here.
+In {{adversary}}, we describe an idealized passive attacket, one which could completely undetectably compromise communications at Internet scale.
+In {{reported}}, we provide a brief summary of some attacks that have been disclosed, and use these to expand the assumed capabilities of our idealized attacker.  {{model}} describes a threat model based on these attacks, focusing on classes of attack that have not been a focus of Internet engineering to date.

 # Terminology {#terminology}